BioTheWolff/Jobwave/docs/Architecture.md

 The Root of Trust (RoT) is the [authentication microservice](#ms-authentication).
 It is the only microservice that stores the authentication methods for users, which also means it is the only way of authenticating them.
 Generated JWTs are signed using an asymetric key.
-This ensures that the signature can be verified by all microservices, and the API gateway, without the private key to be shared.
+This ensures that the signature can be verified by all microservices, and the API gateway, without sharing the private key.

 Each microservice stores the WIDs (Worker IDs) and EIDs (Employer IDs) they receive and process, in order to use them as identification keys (or "primary keys" in a database).